mugnierlab/Hakim2023/DataFiles/Readme.txt

-Brucei427_genome_clean.fasta.mod.EDTA.TEanno.gff3: Transposable element annotation in the 427 genome produced by EDTA Brazil_genome_clean.fasta.mod.EDTA.TEanno.gff3: Transposable element annotation in the Brazil A4 genome produced by EDTA Berenice_genome_clean.fasta.mod.EDTA.TEanno.gff3: Transposable element annotation in the Berenice genome produced by EDTA
+Brucei427_genome_clean.fasta.mod.EDTA.TEanno.gff3: Transposable element annotation in the 427 genome produced by EDTA Brazil_genome_clean.fasta.mod.EDTA.TEanno.gff3: Transposable element annotation in the Brazil A4 genome produced by EDTA Berenice_genome_clean.fasta.mod.EDTA.TEanno.gff3: Transposable element annotation in the Berenice genome produced by EDTA cds_combined_MGF_clean.gff : Same as cds_combined_clean.gff, but with an additional column containing the results of the blast-based MGF scan annotating these genes as feature identified by another method.